Periods and Sleep Problems

 The reproductive hormones progesterone and estrogen not only regulate reproductive function during the menstrual cycle, but also have an impact on sleep.

 During your period, your body temperature rises between a half and a whole degree.
 This can cause a problem when it comes to bedtime as your body temperature won’t drop naturally as intended by nature to make you feel tired.
+You may also worry about leaking through your period protection and may need to wake up to change your period protection.
+With WUKA Heavy you can sleep soundly throughout the night, knowing that your pants are leakproof and can be worn for up to 8 hours.

 Tiredness before your period can be linked to low levels of serotonin, a chemical in the brain that can affect your mood and energy levels.